MizaGBF/RPGMTL/readme.md

 If you wish to translate a whole file, use the dedicated button on top of the string list.
 Be aware rate limits and the like might cause you issues if you plan to translate a lot of files this way in a short time span.
-Please refer to the [Plugins](#plugins) section if you wish to extend RPGMTL capabilities in that regard.
+Please refer to [plugins.md](https://github.com/MizaGBF/RPGMTL/blob/main/readme/plugins.md) if you wish to extend RPGMTL capabilities in that regard.

 ## Advanced Usage